 We’re going to be mirror matching your Mewtwo amiibo all the way to Level 50!
 If you notice it acting strange or doing something you don’t like, don’t worry about it — you can iron out the FP’s flaws after its level maxes out.
 Mewtwo’s up special, Teleport, renders it completely intangible for a moment, so you’d think this means off-stage play is a go against human opponents.
 And to an extent, it is; however, Mewtwo’s AI often waits until it’s close to the bottom blast zone and then uses Teleport, so a human opponent could potentially wait for that moment and close in to KO with a meteor smash.
 Overall, edgeguarding is risky, so whether or not you want to take that risk is up to you.
-Here are all the moves to use during training:
+Here’s a list that includes every move worth focusing on:

 - Down tilt combos into a forward air or up tilt, and should be used often against your FP when it hasn’t taken much damage.
 Forward tilt, up tilt, and neutral attack are also solid choices, and should all be rotated at close range.

 - Mewtwo’s grabs are important!
-At low percentages, use a down throw to combo into a forward air or down tilt.
+At low percentages, use a down throw to combo into a forward air or up tilt.
 At high percentages, use an up throw or back throw instead.

 - Forward air and back air are good for spacing, both on-stage and off.
 If you do decide to edgeguard off-stage, forward air works great for that purpose!
 Neutral air can be used to land, and up air, up tilt, and up smash can all be used for juggling.